ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 #### Setup airgap pre-requisites

-##### Add the mirror creds in the pull-secret.json by following the steps in [Adding shared mirror registry creds in redhat pull-secret.json](https://docs.openshift.com/container-platform/4.4/installing/install_config/installing-restricted-networks-preparations.html#installation-adding-registry-pull-secret_installing-restricted-networks-preparations)
+##### Add the mirror creds in the pull-secret.json

+Following the steps here to add your shared registry credentials in the pull-secret.json [Adding shared mirror registry creds in redhat pull-secret.json](https://docs.openshift.com/container-platform/4.4/installing/install_config/installing-restricted-networks-preparations.html#installation-adding-registry-pull-secret_installing-restricted-networks-preparations)

 ##### Copy registry cert in case of registry setup in different VCD